bbauska/DOGE/README.md

 # DOGE
 Department of Government Efficiency.
 Ran by the man who elected DJT.
 Define evil in 2025.

 Critiques of Elon Musk and the Department of Government Efficiency (DOGE) center on mass federal job losses, threats to national security, and legal concerns over privacy.
+Critics argue their heavy-handed approach disrupted essential government services, and allege the initiative was used to push right-wing political agendas rather than actual efficiency.

+## Mass Layfoffs & Disruption
+### Job Losses:
+DOGE’s aggressive cuts led to the termination of hundreds of thousands of federal jobs, which unions and management experts criticized as causing massive, chaotic disruptions to government productivity.

+### Agency Damage:
-Critics argue their heavy-handed approach disrupted essential government services, and allege the initiative was used to push right-wing political agendas rather than actual efficiency.Mass Layfoffs & DisruptionJob Losses: DOGE’s aggressive cuts led to the termination of hundreds of thousands of federal jobs, which unions and management experts criticized as causing massive, chaotic disruptions to government productivity.Agency Damage: The U.S. Agency for International Development (USAID) was heavily targeted and effectively shuttered, resulting in a flurry of lawsuits and widespread disruptions to foreign aid and domestic farming programs.Dismantling DEI: The initiative actively sought out and eliminated diversity, equity, and inclusion (DEI) programs, and mandated the deletion of certain LBGTQ+ health and vaccine information from federal websites.
+The U.S. Agency for International Development (USAID) was heavily targeted and effectively shuttered, resulting in a flurry of lawsuits and widespread disruptions to foreign aid and domestic farming programs.

+### Dismantling DEI:
+The initiative actively sought out and eliminated diversity, equity, and inclusion (DEI) programs, and mandated the deletion of certain LBGTQ+ health and vaccine information from federal websites.